To learn more about Erytech’s phase 3 clinical trial in pancreatic cancer,

 We are currently evaluating eryaspase in the ongoing Phase 3 TRYbeCA1 trial which is expected to enroll approximately 500 second-line metastatic pancreatic cancer patients at more than 120 clinical sites in Europe and the United States.
 In this trial, eligible patients are randomized 1-to-1 to receive eryaspase in combination with standard chemotherapy (gemcitabine/nab-paclitaxel or an irinotecan-based regimen) or chemotherapy alone.
 The primary endpoint of TRYbeCA1 is overall survival.
 An interim efficacy analysis is planned for when approximately two-thirds of events have occurred.

-Additionally, with the view of evaluating eryaspase beyond the second-line setting, an investigator sponsored Phase 1 trial with eryaspase as part of first-line treatment for metastatic pancreatic cancer is in the planning phase in the United States.
+Additionally, with the view of evaluating eryaspase in earlier lines of therapy, an investigator sponsored Phase 1 trial with eryaspase as part of first-line treatment for locally advanced and metastatic pancreatic cancer is recruiting in the United States. rESPECT is a single-arm, multi-center, open-label Phase 1 trial, initiated and sponsored by Georgetown University, Washington DC, USA.